wbamberg/e10s/articles/message-manager.md

       content.console.log(results[0]);
     }, false);

-To handle a synchronous message, the chrome script just returns the value from the message listener:
+To handle a synchronous message from content, the chrome script needs to return the value from the message listener:

     // chrome script
     messageManager.addMessageListener("my-e10s-extension-message", listener);